mr-chew/mr-chew.github.io/_posts/2022-8-12-Crossword-Solver.md

 		return []
 ```

-The function 1insert_word_to_puzzle()1 will now insert the word found by our solver into the crossword base on their orientation, starting coordinates and ending coordinates.
+The function `insert_word_to_puzzle()` will now insert the word found by our solver into the crossword base on their orientation, starting coordinates and ending coordinates.

 ```python
 def insert_word_to_puzzle(crossword, word, coord, orientation):